AndrewSamaha/BedrockRelay/README.md

 # BedrockRelay Monorepo

 A monorepo for Minecraft Bedrock packet relay and inspection tools.
+In operation, the relay sits between a bedrock server and client.
+A client connects to the relay, which forwards packets to the server and logs them to a postgres database (see the included docker-compose.yaml).
+The packets can be viewed and filtered from the database using the included CLI application, lazypacket.

 ## Structure